liminalthinking/ai-dev-tasks/tasks/prd-singapore-city-builder.md

         *   Current turn pressure, displayed as "X/5" where X is current pressure (initialized at 0/5)
         *   Total building points from all cards in the deck.
         *   Current turn number (1-12).
-    *   `MessagesScene`: Displays contextual messages to the player (e.g., "Build Phase") and contains the "End Phase" button.
+     *   `MessagesScene`: Displays contextual messages to the player (e.g., "Build Phase") and contains the control buttons.
+        *   Must include: "End Phase"
+        *   Must include: "Evolve!" (visible in Evolve phase and enabled when a valid card is selected)
-        *   The "Build" and "Evolve!" buttons should be grayed out when the player has insufficient Resource
+        *   Must include: "Build" (visible in Build phase and enabled when a market card is selected and the player has sufficient Resource)
 3. All scenes will be visible at all times, but only the relevant scene will be interactive based on the current game phase.

 ### 4.3.
 Gameplay Loop (12 Turns)